Who I am

 I have been blessed with a loving and supportive wife, Alexis who has been by my side since I was 23.
 While we got married when we were both young and naive, we grew up together.
 We helped each other grow into the people we are today.
 Our shared values deepened and our differences were bridged over the years.
 We reinforced each other's strengths while alleviating each other's weaknesses.
 Having a partner who divides your troubles by two and multiplies your joy by two has been a true blessing.

 As a fundraiser and a counselor, I have worked with the Korean Heritage Camp, an organization for Korean adoptees and their families providing education on Korean culture, language, food, and history.
 I worked closely with the high school campers on self-identity and cross-cultural issues.
 I thoroughly enjoyed sharing my experiences with the young campers to help them understand that they are not alone and someone else also has gone through similar challenges.

 I am also passionate about the sport of Wheelchair Rugby.
 It has been a pleasure serve as a board member, fundraiser, and advisor for the Denver Harlequins Wheelchair Rugby team, assisting athletes with spinal cord injuries to find passion through the sport of rugby.
-One of my closest friend, Jason Regier has introduced me to a whole new world of overcoming challenges and hard work.
+One of my closest friends, Jason Regier has introduced me to a whole new world of overcoming challenges and hard work.
 Jason has thrived after his injury to compete in the world stage, winning world championships and multiple Paralympic medals.
 His unrelenting commitment and drive to live life to the fullest is truly inspiring.
 I am blessed to have him as a close friend and a partner in my personal mission.

 My mother is my role model for life and my best friend is my wife Alexis.
 I benchmark Bruce Lee as an entrepreneur and Asian-American male role model.
 My favorite quote is "Never, Never, Never give up" by Winston Churchill and my favorite song is "My Way" by Frank Sinatra.
 I love documentaries and I am a sucker for honest, hard-hitting, and pure triumphs in competitive sports.